shawngib/project-stig/readme.md

 b. audit.ps1 = Audits current state and parses state values to log for Windows
 c.
 Desired state MOF files, one for each image required
 d.
 Image Definition files, one for each

+Resources used in the reporting and deployed as part of solution:
+1. Log Analytics Wrokspace - logged telemtry varies per OS
+2. 2 x Log Analytics workbooks, one for use in Sentinel.
+*Note: Logging by default is over public network, for isolated system please set up a [private link to Azure Monitor.]('https://docs.microsoft.com/en-us/azure/azure-monitor/platform/private-link-security')*

 ### Current supported OSes
 See [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder-gallery "Azure Image Builder") for more support information on locations and customization services.